corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 {{< note >}}

-You do not need to perform this step for databases other than H2 database.
+You only need to perform this step for the H2 database.

 {{< /note >}}